francisbesset/PackingMinifyBundle/README.markdown

 =================================================================

 DynamicsBundle merge your stylesheets files and javascripts files.
-The files merging can be minify.
+The files merged can be minify.

 ## Installation